Data Protection Policy

 11.2.4 sub-contractors are only engaged with the prior consent of the College and under a written contract;

-11.2.5 the organisation will assist the College in providing subject access and allowing individuals to exercise their rights in relation to data protection;
+11.2.5 the third party will assist the College in providing subject access and allowing individuals to exercise their rights in relation to data protection;

-11.2.6 the organisation will assist the College in meeting its obligations in relation to the security of processing, the notification of data breaches and data protection impact assessments;
+11.2.6 the third party will assist the College in meeting its obligations in relation to the security of processing, the notification of data breaches and data protection impact assessments;

-11.2.7 the organisation will delete or return all personal data to the College as requested at the end of the contract; and
+11.2.7 the third party will delete or return all personal data to the College as requested at the end of the contract; and

-11.2.8 the organisation will provide the College with whatever information it reasonably needs to ensure that they are both meeting their data protection obligations.
+11.2.8 the third party will provide the College with whatever information it reasonably needs to ensure that they are both meeting their data protection obligations.

 12.1 Personal data (and sensitive personal data) will be kept securely in accordance with the College’s Information Security Policy.